I finished eating.

 Finally, I studied the coordinates.

-An abandoned bus terminal on the edge of Centralia.
+An abandoned bus terminal at the edge of Centralia.

 Why?